 How often will my interest change?

+In short, it depends.
 To add more clarity, it's because the banks control the interest rates.
 When the Bank of Canada makes a change to the interest rate, the other Canadian banks and financial institutions follow.
-Sometimes other banks offer a different interest rate to attract more people to use their savings accounts.
-If that happens and they offer a better rate than the rest, we'll be on it.